NEWS & EVENTS

 Leland H. Celestre, Worshipful Master

-I would like to thank the brethren for sending myself as well as Wor.
-Celestre and Bro.
-Aladadyan to the Master and Wardens retreats.
-These events give us the tools needed to govern our Lodges effectively.
+I would like to thank you for sending Bro.
+Aladadyan and myself to the Master and Wardens retreat in April.

 Fraternally from the West,